kunal-kumar11/BookStore2024/README.md

 Frontend
 The frontend is deployed on Netlify.
 Configure your Netlify deployment settings to build and deploy the frontend directory.
 Backend
-The backend can be deployed on any platform that supports Node.js (e.g., Heroku, AWS, DigitalOcean).
+The backend can be deployed on Render.
 Ensure that your MongoDB Cloud URI and other environment variables are set correctly on your deployment platform.
 Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request.

 License
-This project is licensed are reserved
+This project is licensed under the MIT License.